AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

    end P;

-In order to keep some legacy compatibility with Ada, the concept of primitive is kept for static subprograms outside of the scope of the type.
-They cannot be used for dynamic dispatching.

-Other ways to declare types are kept.
-For example, it's still possible to declare a private type and implement it through a record, but of course in this case properties are not available:
+In this model, it is not possible to write record types primitives outside of the scope anymore.
+Subprograms declared outside of such scope are just regular subprograms.

+As a consequence, it's not possible anymore to have a record or a class record as a completion of a private type.
+This type now needs to be marked either record private, or be a regular record with a private extension.
+For example

 .. code-block:: ada

    package P is
-      type T1 is private;
+      type T1 is record private;

-      type T2 (<>) is private; -- T2 is completed by a class, it has to be indefinite private view
+      type T2 (<>) is record private; -- T2 is completed by a class, it has to be indefinite private view

+      type T3 is record
+         procedure P (Self : T3);
+      end T3
+      with private;

    private